Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 Building a strong business means building real relationships.
 Especially with your affiliates.
 So be prepared to dedicate quite a bit of time to making sure they have everything they need to be successful.

-In Other Words, The Strength Of Your Business Dictates The Success Of Your Affiliates
+The Strength Of Your Business Dictates The Success Of Your Affiliates

 Jumping the gun and setting up your own affiliate program “too soon” means that you might not see the great benefits that you’re craving.